 Feel the ‘alizee’ in Essaouira

 It was the ‘alizee’, a constant trade wind blowing in from the Atlantic, that turned Essaouira from a fishing village into an important French port to rival Agadir.
-Essaouira’s old city is another UNESCO World Heritage Site, the streets full of traditional culture and character, its 16th-century French-built ramparts (the perfect place to look out to see and take a deep breath of ‘alizee’) so idyllic they were used as the backdrop for the city of ‘Astapor’ in popular TV show A Game of Thrones.
-Visit the sheltered harbour for picturesque view of little blue fishing boats bobbing, and look out for ladies churning argan oil on the streets, a product of the forests of Moroccan Ironwood that grow in the area.
+Essaouira’s old city is another UNESCO World Heritage Site, the streets full of traditional culture and character, its 16th-century French-built ramparts (the perfect place to look out to sea and take a deep breath of ‘alizee’) so idyllic they were used as the backdrop for the city of ‘Astapor’ in popular TV show A Game of Thrones.
+Visit the sheltered harbour for picturesque views of a crowd of blue fishing boats bobbing in the water, and look out for ladies churning argan oil on the streets, a product of the forests of Moroccan Ironwood that grow in the area.

 Be a Berber for a day in the Erg Chebbi Desert